← Back to Automation Failure Modes

 How This Appears in Client Systems

+We typically identify these failures when a client says: "Marketing says we had a record month for leads, but Sales says they've never been slower."
 This is the definitive signal of a Qualification Disconnect.
 The automation is optimized for the wrong metric (Lead Volume) and is failing the business at the most critical junction in the revenue lifecycle.
+Precision matching, not just rapid notification, is the driver of durable growth.

 Velocity is a multiplier of your existing structure.
 If your structure is broken, automation just makes you fail faster.
 Durable growth is the result of precision matching, not just rapid notifications.
-Learn how to diagnose this in our Automation Failure Modes guide and ensure you are using a reliable execution checklist.

 A lead routed to the wrong person is a lead that is effectively lost.